ULL-ESIT-PL-2425/parser-left-side-crguezl/README.md

 ## Publishing the packages

-To avoid collision with Pablos packages with the same names:
+To avoid collision with Pablo's packages with the same names:

-- I created a branch `publish` to publish the packages
+- I created a branch [publish](https://github.com/ULL-ESIT-PL-2425/parser-left-side-crguezl/tree/publish?tab=readme-ov-file) in this repo to publish the packages
 - I set a remote `pl2425` to `https://github.com/ULL-ESIT-PL-2425/parser-left-side-crguezl`
 - We set all the scopes in all the `package.json` files to `@ull-esit-pl-2425`
 - We used workspaces option `npm version -ws patch` to update the version of the packages